clover/codelab-remote-pay-cloud/README.md

     </div>
 ```

 `DOMContentLoaded` is a suitable event for fetching the device information of all Clover devices belonging to the merchant.
 Once you have that information, create an `<option>` to be rendered in the DOM for each serial number.
 The `value` of each `<option>` will be the `deviceId`, which is the parameter needed to connect to the device.
-Add those `<option>`s to the `<select>` we just created.
+Add those `<option>`s to the `<select>` element.

 At the bottom of `events.js`: